CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

 2.	identifying expectations
 3.	specifying the consequences for failing to follow these procedures and fulfill these expectations

-Since the basic purpose of this team contract is to accelerate your team's development, to increase individual accountability for team tasks, and to reduce the possibility for team conflict, make your contract as specific as possible:  (a) specify each task as detailed as possible, (b) specify each step in a procedure or process as detailed as possible, (c) specify the exact person(s) responsible for each specific task, and (d) specify the exact time and exact place for completion or submission of each task.
-The more specifically you describe your team expectations, roles, and procedures, the greater chance you have for a successful team experience.

 Use the Team Contract template to discuss and finalize your team roles, procedures, and standards.
-Complete, sign, and submit a copy of your finalized contract to the professor.
+Complete, sign, and upload a copy of your finalized contract to your team website by Monday, August 28th 8am.

 Once your team contract has been developed, your team is ready to begin work on collaborative assignments.
 However, you may soon find that your team is not working as well as you had hoped.
 This is normal but needs to be attended to immediately.
 Perhaps your team is simply not following the established contract procedures or roles as strictly as you should be, or perhaps you need to change some of the procedures or roles as outlined in your contract.
 Call a team meeting immediately to discuss and resolve the challenges your team is facing; do not delay.
-Seek guidance from your instructor, TA, or preceptor to resolve any conflicts so that you will have the most positive team experience possible.
+If necessary, seek guidance from your instructor or TA to resolve any conflicts so that you will have the most positive team experience possible.

 ## TEMPLATE FOR TEAM CONTRACT
+(Please add your input to each of the bullet points below.

 ECE 3400, Semester # _ _ _ Team # _ _ _